Contemplative Arts Festival of Saskatoon

 Choice of two class times:

-Saturday May 24, 1:00 - 2:00 pm.
+Saturday May 24, 2025,

-and from 2:00 - 3:00 pm.
+and from 2:00 to 3:00 pm.

-Location: Nursery Room
+Location: Nursery Room.

 A young man and a woman are seated at a purple table, folding paper to make origami.
 In the foreground we see a small yellow origami animal, a black cat and an orange fox made from folded paper.